zestia/hubrelease/README.md

 - `--repo` the repo in the format `username/project`
 - `--reverts` include revert commits in the release notes
 - `--token` your GitHub API token, which you can generate in [your settings page on GitHub](https://github.com/settings/applications)
+- `--watch` a file path to watch for changes in commits

 You can either generate your very first release, or create a new release from a previous tag and the new release.